J-PAL Co-Founders Abhijit Banerjee and Esther Duflo Awarded Nobel Memorial Prize in Economics

 - Research: J-PAL’s researchers and staff design and support innovative, large-scale randomized evaluations to identify the most effective approaches to reducing poverty.
 To date more than 950 randomized evaluations have been conducted by J-PAL affiliated researchers.

 - Training: J-PAL’s researchers and staff lead trainings for government officials and practitioners seeking to adopt evidence-based approaches to social policy and development.
-More than 7,000 people have participated in J-PAL training programs around the world.
+More than 7,000 people have participated in J-PAL training programmes around the world.

 When Banerjee and Duflo founded J-PAL in 2003, randomized evaluation was a relatively new methodology in development.
-Today, 2,900 randomized evaluations have been registered with the American Economic Association, and training in this methodology is standard practice in many university development economics programs.
+Today, 2,900 randomized evaluations have been registered with the American Economic Association, and training in this methodology is standard practice in many university development economics programmes.

 Abhijit Banerjee noted, “J-PAL has and always will represent a shared bond between our affiliated researchers, more than 400 dedicated staff worldwide, and hundreds of funding and implementation partners.
 Without their incredible commitment, creativity, and hard work, this journey would not have been possible.
 I am so grateful to all of them.”